 Allium plants include some of the most common vegetables in almost every kitchen.
 These include garlic, onions, leeks, chives, and wild garlic.

 Due to their high doses of allicin and diallyl sulfide, they are among the foods highest in sulfur (Gitin et al. 201420).

 Allicin, one of the most abundant sulfur compounds in Allium plants, exhibits antimicrobial, antifungal, and anticancer effects.

 Studies state that this bioactive compound can induce cancer cell death and lower blood pressure, which reduces the risk of cardiovascular disease (Borlinghaus et a.
 201421).

-Also, the sulfur compounds and polyphenols in onions can strengthen skin and hair structure, resulting in an anti-aging effect.
+Also, onions’ sulfur compounds and polyphenols can strengthen skin and hair structure, resulting in an anti-aging effect.